sarathbabu-wyd/AWS-Administration/CLOUD_PRACTITIONER/aws_cloud.md

 2. Availability Zones(AZ)-Each regions have min 2 to max 6 availability Zones.AWS maintains 77 availability Zones around the world.Each AZ can be multiple data centres and at full scale have thousands of servers.AZs are seprated from one another by many km.
 >>Data centres are key to AWS infrastucture need to protect from manmade and natural risks.It has four layers PERIMETER LAYER(security gurds,fencing), INFRASTUCTURE LAYER(backup,HVAC,fire safety), DATA lAYER(area holds customer data,authorised person have only access), ENVIRONMENTAL LAYER(site selection depends on flood ,weather)

-3. Local Zones -its aws new deployment place near large poplation,industry and IT centres.Its an Extension of AWS region ,and can run services a)Amazon Elsatic Compute Cloud, b)Amazon Virtual private cloud. c)Amazon elastic Block store, d)Amazon File storage, e)Amazon Elastic Load Balancing
+3. Local Zones -its aws new deployment place near large poplation,industry and IT centres.Its an Extension of AWS region ,and can run services a)Amazon Elastic Compute Cloud, b)Amazon Virtual private cloud. c)Amazon elastic Block store, d)Amazon File storage, e)Amazon Elastic Load Balancing

 4. Point of Presence(PoP)-Amazon has 216 Points of presence in 84 cities .Deliver customer content through worldwide network of PoP, consists of Edge locations and Regional Edge cache servers.
 Amazon Cloudfront is a fast Content Delivery Network (CDN) thar securely delivers data, videos ,application with high transfer speed.